ni/nilrt/docs/CONTRIBUTING.md

 NILRT follows a mainline-branch model.
 Near a release, the project maintainers create a product branch for stable production builds.
 The branches are named `nilrt/${ni_release}/${oe_stable}` like `nilrt/20.6/sumo`, and are only open to necessary bug fixes and security backports relevant to the product release.

+See the [project README](../README.md) for list of the currently active mainline refs.

 ### Contributing Patches